TransportServer resources

 send A string to send to an upstream server. string No

 expect A literal string or a regular expression that the data obtained from the server should match.
 The regular expression is specified with the preceding ~* modifier (for case-insensitive matching), or the ~ modifier (for case-sensitive matching).
-The Ingress Controller validates a regular expression using the RE2 syntax. string No
+NGINX Ingress Controller validates a regular expression using the RE2 syntax. string No

 UpstreamParameters